mo-g-19/CECS-427-Graphs/README.md

 - '--multi_BFS a1 a2 ...': uses the NetworkX Library to return a ragged array of the BFS at root nodes a1, a2, and so on.
 The root nodes must use inputs 0, 1, 2, ... n-1.

-- '--analyze': perform additional structural analyses and printing it out including the isolated nodes of a graph (if there are any), what nodes are connected (if they have edges to other nodes or not)
+- '--analyze': perform additional structural analyses and printing it out including the isolated nodes of a graph (if there are any), what nodes are connected (if they have edges to other nodes or not), if the graph has any cycles, the graph's density, and the average shortest path length
-    - **Connected Components**: Count how many distinct connected subgraphs exist
-    - **Cycle Detection**: Determine whether the graph contains any cycles
-    - **Isolated Nodes**: Identify any nodes not connected to one another
-    - **Graph Density**: Compute how dense the graph is (how many edges compared to the maximum possible)
-    - **Average Shortest Path Legenth**: If graph is connected, computes the average number of steps along the shortest paths for all pairs of nodes.

 - '--plot': Creates a plot graph utalizing the Matplotlib Library, NetworkX Library, and helper functions draw_isolates, draw_default_nodes, draw_component_nodes, draw_edges, draw_labels, and draw_bfs to:
     - draw the isolated nodes in a distinct red color, and label each node with the corresponding the id